OscarWiigh/PersonalizedStremioCatalogues/README.md

 ### Step 8: Browse Your Catalogs

 1. Go to the **Board** or **Discover** section in Stremio
-2. You'll see three new catalog sections:
+2. You'll see two new catalog sections:
    - **Your Personal Recommendations**: Your personalized picks from Trakt
    - **Netflix Sweden Top 10**: What's trending on Netflix Sweden
-   - **New & Popular**: Latest trending content from TMDB

 ### Automatic Watch Syncing